 - More research - The federal government now devotes more than $850 million each year to breast cancer research, treatment and prevention (compared to $30 million in 1982).

-- More survivors - Currently, there are about 3 million breast cancers survivors, the largest group of cancer survivors in the U.S.
+- More survivors - Currently, there are about 3 million breast cancer survivors, the largest group of cancer survivors in the U.S.

-3-Day Toolkit: A variety of downloads from Komen about breast cancer and how the funds raised by the 3-Day® are put to use.
+3-Day Toolkit: A variety of downloads from Komen about breast cancer and how the funds raised by the Susan G. Komen 3-Day® are put to use.